drone-labs/OctoPrint-Smoothie-abl-delta/README.md

 <!-- Step 4/4 -->
 <p align="center">
-  When the Probe Assembly has been removed, a click on the <b>Next</b> button leads to the Max Z Setting Page.</p>
+  When the Probe Assembly has been removed, a click on the <b>Next</b> button leads to the Max Z Setting Page.
+Before proceeding to any height adjustment, make sure that Bed Heating is <b>ON</b> and Bed Temperature is at least 70°C.
+  Follow the given instructions to reach the correct Height.
+When done, a click on the <b>Save</b> button will update the setting on the SD Card.
+Bed Heating can then be turned <b>OFF</b>. </p>

 <p align="center">
   <img src="ScreenShots/Step4.png" alt="Step4"/></p>